Tiger maple Walking Stick Neurostaff Collection

 A Senior Neurologist Design

-As a retired neurologist from forty years of patient care, I found myself on rehabilitation after a hip replacement.
+As a retired neurologist after 40 years of patient care I found myself in rehabilitation from for after a hip replacement.
 One month after graduating from a two-hands walker, I started a daily experimentation with the canes and crutches suggested by my physical therapist but also with a simple walking stick I had owned before.
 That generic walking stick was much better than the canes for all my walking at home and outdoors while recuperating from surgery.

 During these six months of rehabilitation I had the time to ponder the features that, as a neurologist, I wanted incorporated in a walking stick design.
 Cane models were discarded

 My chosen features required that the handle section be lathed from a solid wood block to allow for the locations of my specs.
-Style was as important and demanded premium wood quality and best finish.
-The goal was to match functionality with style
+Style demanded premium wood quality and best finish.
+My goal was to match functionality with style

 Read on UPRIGHT POSTURE and WALKING in subpage below